MaxCanntSwim/14-obsidian-git/ADS/Terminology.md

 This results in $10n+8$, thus this is $O(n)$, since the tightest bound is $n$.

 ## Space complexity
-Space complexity is a discribed in a function dependent on the imput size to predict the space the algorithm will take, for example:
+Space complexity is a described in a function dependent on the input size to predict the space the algorithm will take, for example:
 ```java
 public static boolean Method1(int[] distances) {
 	int smaller = 0;